Obesity: Cell energy 101

 Why we store fat

 That’s the basic idea behind the obesity strategy we see today.
-If fat has more energy pound for pound then eating too much of it means it will get stored and not converted to energy.
-Eat more carbs instead and you’re eating up to half the amount of energy, so less likely to store energy.
-More likely to burn it all.
+If fat has more energy pound for pound, then eating too much of it means it will get stored and not converted to energy.
+Eat more carbs instead, and you’re eating up to half the amount of energy, so you’re less likely to store energy and more likely to burn it all.

 Mitochondria: The cells powerhouse

-All of this occurs inside the mitochondria.
-The cells power house.
-All cells have mitochondria.
-They often have many.
-Their ability to turn fuels into energy and recharge ATP is what is most influenced by getting fit.
+All of this occurs inside the mitochondria, the cell’s powerhouse.
+All cells have mitochondria, and they often have many.
+Getting fit most influences their ability to turn fuels into energy and recharge ATP.

 That’s a basic intro.
 I hope it made sense.
 This topic is explored in depth across the web.
 So I’ve provided the shortest intro I could here to get you started.